deezombiedude612/wp-labs/src/lab04.md

 You should now be able to view from the values of `a` and `b` being printed in the console.

-Within the given boundaries as stated in the above code snippet, write some extra JavaScript code that will swap the values of variables a and b.
+Within the given boundaries as stated in the above code snippet, write some extra JavaScript code that will swap the values of variables `a` and `b`.
 You may check your variable answers using your browser's console or insert additional lines of code to automatically print out their values.

 ??? hint